As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

-With a focus on mitigating downside risk, the Unconstrained Debt Fund targets attractive risk-adjusted returns across different market environments by investing flexibly across global fixed income markets.
+With a focus on mitigating downside risk, the Unconstrained Debt Fund targets attractive risk-adjusted returns in different market and interest rate environments by investing flexibly across global fixed income markets.

-Source: Morningstar, Bloomberg; as of 3/31/16.
+Chart source: Morningstar, Bloomberg; as of 12/31/16.
 Fund performance for Select Shares with income reinvested.
 Fund rebased to 100 at Fund inception (12/1/10).
 Shown for illustrative purposes only.
-Past performance is no guarantee of future results.

 Total return assumes reinvestment of income.